Russia drops charges against Prigozhin and others who took part in brief rebellion

 Putin sought to project stability in his speech, criticizing the uprising’s “organizers,” without naming Prigozhin.
 He also praised Russian unity in the face of the crisis, as well as rank-and-file Wagner fighters for not letting the situation descend into “major bloodshed.”

-In another show of projecting authority, the Kremlin on Monday night showed Putin meeting with top security, law enforcement and military officials, including Shoigu, whom Prigozhin had sought to remove.
+In another show of projecting authority, the Kremlin showed Putin meeting Monday night with top security, law enforcement and military officials, including Shoigu, whom Prigozhin had sought to remove.

 Putin thanked his team for their work over the weekend, implying support for the embattled Shoigu.
 Earlier, the authorities released video of Shoigu reviewing troops in Ukraine.